OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 }
 ```

-Now we should plain-looking title inside a white strip.
+Now we should have a simple title inside a white strip.
 Let's change that with a few Fabric typography classes: add `ms-font-xxl` and `ms-fontWeight-light` after the ListHeader class on   our  `<div class="ListHeader">Todo List</div>` element.
 This element should now look like the following:

 ```html
 <div class="ListHeader ms-font-xxl ms-fontWeight-light">Todo List</div>